qianlin404/correlation_BKT/README.md

 # Correlation BKT Model

 This project implement a standard Bayesian Knowledge Tracing model with correlation matrix using tensorflow.
-Compare to standard BKT model, this model update $p(L_t)^k_u$ for all $u$ for student $k$ on every observation using a correlation matrix.
+Compare to standard BKT model, this model update all learned parameters for that student on every observation using a correlation matrix.

 ## How to use